 Read more: What to Include in a Winning SEO Proposal + Our Free SEO Proposal Template

 That’s where your SEO report comes in.
-It’s there to bridge the gap between what your agency promised to deliver, what you’ve been doing to get there, how you stack up against your goals, and what you’ll be tackling next.
+It’s there to bridge the gap between what your agency promised to deliver, the SEO efforts to date, how you stack up against your goals, and what you’ll be tackling next.

 8 Things Every SEO Report Should Include: